aarushi353/aarushi353/README.md

-- 🌱 I’m currently learning Data Structures and Algorithms and DRF.
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 👯 I’m looking to collaborate on Front End (ReactJs) and Backend Projects (Django).
+- 👯 I’m looking to collaborate on Front End (ReactJs), Backend Projects (Django) and UI Design Projects.
 - 🤔 I’m looking for help with Data Structures and Algorithms
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - 📫 How to reach me: aarushiabrol2510@gmail.com <br> https://aarushi353.github.io/Portfolio/